SeiryuZ/HemeWeb/README.md

 2. Web server build the blood vessels' 3d model from the uploaded image (utilizing a cluster of AWS GPU instances)
 3. User got an email that tells them that their blood vessel model is ready
 4. User then set inlet and outlet of blood for the models using web browser and set few parameters to be used for the simulation then click simulate
-5. The setup tools will create few files (STL and profile files) for the HemelB core
+5. The setup tools will create few files (STL and profile files) for the HemeLB core
-6. The HemelB core clusters will run with input produced from step 5
+6. The HemeLB core clusters will run with input produced from step 5
 7. User got an email that simulation is done
 8. User can view the result on the simulation on browser, or download the file for desktop viewing

 * **What I don't know currently**:
 	* How to use AWS GPU instance, what makes it different
 	* Paraview server configuration (Paraview Web is just a python webserver that communicate with paraview to provide data to javascript library in the browser)
-	* How HemelB setup process use paraview
+	* How HemeLB setup process use paraview
 	* How the setup process model the blood vessel, can it be done in the AWS GPU instance?

 * **Related Resources**: